Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 The real power is linking:

 - `[[Kubernetes]]` creates (or links to) a note called `Kubernetes`.
-- If the note doesn’t exist yet, clicking the link will create it — perfect for “future you should know this” stubs.
+- If the note doesn't exist yet, clicking the link will create it — perfect for "future you should know this" stubs.

 Example: